 Serpentina began in 2005 with as a tribal fusion duet in New York City with partners Joanne and Orkideh.
 When Orkideh emigrated to Canada in 2007, they parted ways amicably and she planned to create a troupe in Toronto.

-The Serpentina North Ensemble is a tribal fusion troupe.
+The Serpentina North Ensemble is primarily a group improv troupe.
 They have a foundation in Fat Chance style ATS, but also incorporate ITS from Gypsy Caravan, kathak stylings, classical Persian, cabaret, and other dance forms that inspire them.

 They frequently perform in Kensington Market during Pedestrian Sunday, but have also been a part of TedX at YorkU, the International Stage at the CNE, Funkasia at Pride, The Serpents’s Muse at Cues & Tattoos, and several editions of Mirage and Inversion.

 The current members of the Serpentina North Ensemble are dancers Elana, Sandy, and Kelly.

 Orkideh is the director of the Serpentina North Ensemble.
 Bellydance has proven to be an integral part of her life and she continues to train every day.
 She began studying American Cabaret bellydance in 2000 with Safiya in New York City.
 Several years into her training, she discovered tribal style and was instantly smitten.
 While living in New York, she also studied regularly with Anahid Sofian, Sarah Locke and Susan Frankovich, as well as kathak with Najma Ayshah.